grafana/agent/docs/sources/flow/setup/install/kubernetes.md

    helm install RELEASE_NAME grafana/grafana-agent
    ```

-   Replace `RELEASE_NAME` with a name to use for your Grafana Agent
+   Replace `RELEASE_NAME` with a name for your Grafana Agent
    installation, such as `grafana-agent-flow`.

 For more information on the Grafana Agent Helm chart, refer to the Helm chart documentation on [Artifact Hub][].